Spirit Winds Certified Instructors

 Francine has a full-time practice in Calgary, AB, giving 25 hours of Thai Bodywork weekly, and teaches Thai Massage there as well as in Nelson, BC.
 She is also a Registered Massage Therapist in Orthopedic Massage.
 She studies and practices Yuang Gong Qi Gong and the Ren Xue method taught by master healer Yuan Tze.
 She is also pursuing her studies in Clinical Thai Bodywork, which uses point therapy.

-Francine is French Canadian, born in Québec.
-She resided in BC for 20 years where she was a hiking guide and Thai Masseuse at various lodges.
+Francine is born in Québec.
+She resided in BC for 20 years where she was a hiking guide and Thai Therapist at various lodges.

 “I will always be a student of Thai Massage.” —Francine Petit